Lachuuuu/Cinema-backend/README.md

 # Cinema-backend

 Project is still in production phase.
-I'm trying to upgrade it in my free time, you can see list of realized and planned features below
+I'm trying to upgrade it in my free time, you can see list of completed and planned features below

 DONE:
 -cookies